Octomore, the ultimate peat whisky

 Octomore 01.1 2008.04 American oak 131 5 years 63.5%

-The historic first Octomore was distilled on October 16, 2002, aged in Buffalo Trace bourbon casks, and bottled on December 7, 2008, with only 6,000 bottles produced.
+As the historic first Octomore, distilled on October 16, 2002, Buffalo Trace's bourbon After aging in casks, it was bottled on December 7, 2008, and only 6,000 bottles were produced.

-Although it is on the low side by today's standards, it left a mark on the history of whisky by recording 131 PPM, which was revolutionary for that time.
+While it is on the low side by today's standards, it recorded 131 PPM, which was revolutionary for the time.
+Whiskey He left a mark on history.

 02. Series